python/devguide/silencewarnings.rst

-When running Python's test suite, no warnings should result when you run it under :ref:`strenuous testing conditions <strenuous_testing>` (you can ignore the extra flags past to ``test`` that cause randomness and parallel execution if you want).
+When running Python's test suite, no warnings should result when you run it under :ref:`strenuous testing conditions <strenuous_testing>` (you can ignore the extra flags passed to ``test`` that cause randomness and parallel execution if you want).
 Unfortunately new warnings are added to Python on occasion which take some time to eliminate (e.g., ``ResourceWarning``).
 Typically the easy warnings are dealt with quickly, but the more difficult ones that require some